Genc Pollo: “Albania – EU- Why we need to go back to the basics"

 Greta Shima from Tirana Times talks in an exclusive interview to the former Head of the National Committee for European integration, Genc Pollo, on the topic of accession negotiations and what Albania needs to do to move past the crisis.
 Previously Genc Pollo (DP) has served as Education, Telecommunications and Deputy PM in the years 2005-2013.
 In the legislature following 2017 he chaired the EU Integration Committee

-TT: Finally the EU, namely the European Council, decided on March 26th to give the green light to Albania and North Macedonia for starting the accession talks.
+Q: Finally the EU, namely the European Council, decided on March 26th to give the green light to Albania and North Macedonia for starting the accession talks.
 It took Albania almost 6 years after being granted the candidate status, to have a chance to start a new chapter on its way to the European Union.
 What is your take of the European Council decision?

-Pollo: Well, thanks first for looking beyond Covid19 with your question; can't wait to return to normal life and deal with regular issues.
-We all are glad about the Council positive decision; we look forward to the negotiations commencing after the two precedent EU intergovernmental conferences; generally speaking it is a very positive development in a process that earlier appeared stalling; and we hope for a new dynamism and additional incentives, dare I say pressure, on our side to adhere to EU standards.
+A: Well, thanks first for looking beyond Covid19 with your question; can't wait to return to normal life and deal with regular issues.
+We all are glad about the Council positive decision; we look forward to the negotiations commencing after the two preceding EU intergovernmental conferences; generally speaking it is a very positive development in a process that earlier appeared stalling; and we hope for a new dynamism and additional incentives, dare I say pressure, on our side to adhere to EU standards.
 And this in verifiable, measurable implementation rather than in just published legislation.

-TT: Yes, we can easily agree with you.
+Q: Yes, we can easily agree with you.
 But still it took 6 years for Albania.
 Does it seem a bit long to you?

-Pollo: It depends.
+A: It depends.
 Macedonia has waited much longer but her obstacles were external and thank God were recently resolved.
 Albania's hindrances are domestic.
 And an optimist well-wisher would hope that they start decreasing now.
 Because unfortunately, in the last years they have been on the increase.
 I think the fifteen conditions set by the Council last March reflect this.

-TT: We will certainly talk about these conditions but let us go back to the last three years during which the Commission unconditionally recommended three times the start of the negotiations with Albania only to be rebuked by the Council.
+Q: We will certainly talk about these conditions but let us go back to the last three years during which the Commission unconditionally recommended three times the start of the negotiations with Albania only to be rebuked by the Council.
 Why was that?

-Pollo: That has been debated a lot in Albania.
+A: That has been debated a lot in Albania.
 You would remember.
 I would have wished this wouldn't be necessary.
 The issue has been discussed within the EU; I understand more privately than publicly.
 There is no point in dwelling on it again.
 Suffices to note that the current Enlargement Commissioner has repeatedly stated that his Commission has restored the credibility of the enlargement process.

 But one thing might be said clear and loud: the 15 EU conditions are a needed helping hand for Albania to overcome the severe constitutional crisis and revert back into democratic and institutional normality.
 I believe, there is a wide consensus on this in the Albanian society and public opinion.
 Of course the Rama government and their immediate entourage try to play them down or dismiss them in silence.
-But this is no more than a cynical power retention exercise.
+But this is nothing more than a cynical power retention exercise.

-TT: You speak of a European helping hand.
+Q: You speak of a European helping hand.
 But shouldn't it be the Albanian political class held responsible for the failures that have slowed down the EU integration?

-Pollo: Of course the paramount responsibility lies with Albanian politicians and society in general.
+A: Of course the paramount responsibility lies with Albanian politicians and society in general.
 The failures and perhaps also successes are chiefly ours.
 I think also our domestic political debate is generally based on this right premise; the bill goes mostly to the government but also proportionally to the opposition and civil society.
 But I thought you wanted to discuss the EU influence in all this.
 And we all very well know that the EU plays an important role in assessing the accession countries (and sometimes reassessing member states) and helping them to overcome the present shortcomings and be fit for accession in due course.
 Starting with the Copenhagen criteria approved in 1993, which in relation to Albania are being mentioned again.
 According to the Commission's website they are:

 "-stability of institutions guaranteeing democracy, the rule of law, human rights and respect for and protection of minorities;